Last updated October 21st, 2023.

 To an outside investor, condos in Phnom Penh seem relatively cheap.
 Mid-range units average $2,600 per square meter while luxury ones typically cost $3,250 per square meter.

 As always, prices vary by location.
 Condo units may cost upwards of $200,000 for a small one-bedroom in central areas like Daun Penh, On the other hand, condos on the outskirts of the city may be well under $100,000.

-$200,000 for a central location in an up-and-coming city doesn’t seem half bad.
-However, when compared to other properties in the city, condominiums in Phnom Penh are overpriced.
-Shophouse apartments often cost far less, and they have far more investment potential.
+$200,000 for a central location in an up-and-coming city doesn’t seem half-bad by global standards.
+However, when compared to other types of property in the city, condominiums in Phnom Penh are overpriced.

 It’s an effect which is even more pronounced when it comes to mid-range condominiums since this sector is the most oversupplied.
-In fact, a mid-range condo unit in a non-city center district of Phnom Penh costs roughly the same as in Bangkok.
-Comparatively, luxury units in Phnom Penh are half the price of comparable ones in Bangkok.
+Actually, buying a mid-range condo unit in a non-city center district of Phnom Penh costs roughly the same price as in Bangkok!

 Buying a condo in Phnom Penh is thus relatively affordable, but it isn’t the greatest investment.
 If you do choose to buy one, you should consider a luxury unit in an up-and-coming area for maximum returns.

 Top Neighborhoods in Phnom Penh

 As a general rule, you want to buy your condo in a developed area that still has potential for growth.
 Cambodia is undergoing rapid urbanization, and as an investor, your goal is to profit from the nation’s demographic trends as much as possible.

 We recommend buying in one of three neighborhoods.
 Specifically, either 7 Makara, Daun Penh, or BKK1.
 These three neighborhoods offer the best potential for expansion along with most of the amenities that expats need.

 If you want to make a long-term investment in Cambodian real estate, head to 7 Makara.

 This neighborhood is less developed and further away from the riverside than Daun Penh or BKK1.
 Prices here are lower than in the city center, and new developments appear regularly.
 Finding a high-quality, affordable condo is easy in this district.